 Key Club Week gives you the opportunity to show your community what Key Club is truly about: service.
 Each day places an emphasis on service, to promote Key Club within our homes, schools and communities and to make Key Club a household name.

 Do your part to make sure Key Club Week—Nov.
-7-11, 2016—starts Kiwanis Family Month with a bang.
+4-8, 2019—starts Kiwanis Family Month with a bang.
 Join other Key Clubs from around the world by following the suggestions below.
-Check out the Key Club Week Manual (PDF) for more ideas for each day.

 - Wear Key Club apparel to school such as T-shirts, buttons, pins, etc.

 - Place posters around school advertising Key Club and Key Club Week.

 - Get your local media involved!
 Schedule an interview with your local radio or television station and talk about the service that Key Club renders.
 Write an article and publish it in your local newspaper.

 - Officially announce Key Club Week in your community with a proclamation from your local government.